Michelle Carter Released From Prison After Manslaughter Conviction in Texting Suicide Case

 Charles Krupa/AP/Shutterstock

-Michelle Carter was released from prison on Thursday.
+Michelle Carter was released from prison at around 9:30 a.m. on Thursday.

 According to footage captured by WBZ reporter Lisa Gresci, Carter was picked up by her parents and accompanied by deputies.
 The 23-year-old Massachusetts woman reportedly walked out wearing the same clothes she arrived in.